idaholab/moose/modules/tensor_mechanics/doc/content/source/kernels/ADStressDivergenceShell.md

 ## Description

-The `ADStressDivergenceShell` kernel calculates the residual of the stress divergence for shell elements.
+The `ADStressDivergenceShell` kernel calculates the contribution to the residual from the stress divergence for shell elements.
 Forward mode automatic differentiation is used to compute an exact Jacobian.
 Please refer to [ShellElements](/ShellElements.md) for details.

 ## Example Input File syntax